compmem/smile/docs/grating.rst

 of the class control how the alpha values of the mask interact with the program.
 .. code-block:: python

-    #Controller for the Gabor blending to the background color
-    #glBlendFunc(starting RGBA values, desired RGBA values)
+    '''Controller for the Gabor blending to the background color glBlendFunc(starting RGBA values, desired RGBA values)'''
     def _set_blend_func(self, instruction):
         glBlendFunc(GL_ONE_MINUS_DST_ALPHA, GL_SRC_ALPHA)

-    #Reset of the Gabor blending properties for creation of new stimuli
-    #glBlendFunc(starting RGBA values, desired RGBA values)
+    '''Reset of the Gabor blending properties for creation of new stimuli glBlendFunc(starting RGBA values, desired RGBA values)'''
     def _reset_blend_func(self, instruction):
         glBlendFunc(GL_SRC_ALPHA, GL_ONE_MINUS_SRC_ALPHA)